Understanding Domestic Partnerships and Domestic Partner Insurance

 How Can You Add a Domestic Partner to a Current Health Insurance Plan?

 Although every insurance plan is different, ask your benefits plan administrator to find out the specifics and make your formal request so that your partner may be added as soon as possible.
 Most employer health plans will allow the addition of a domestic partner if the plan includes this kind of coverage.

 How Do I Evaluate Domestic Partner Insurance?

 Evaluating domestic partner insurance requires the same research as evaluating the purchase of any type of health insurance.
 Taking the time to understand and review a health insurance policy thoroughly is important and will help you get the most out of your insurance.
-Using the Health Insurance 101 article will help you determine the kind of health insurance coverage you may need along with information on understanding your health insurance policy and claims assistance.
+Using the Health Insurance 101 article will help with information on understanding your health insurance policy terms.

 How Do I Find a Domestic Partner Insurance Health Benefit Plan?

-Finding an insurance company that will accept you and your domestic partner can sometimes be a lengthy, time-consuming process especially if changes to the laws in 2015 made your employer cut domestic partner insurance benefits.
 The first step would be to start with your employee benefits health insurance plan at work.
-You can contact your insurance company directly and ask them if you can insure your domestic partner on your employee health insurance plan and if so what steps do you need to take to get started.
-If your employer's health insurance plan does not provide domestic partner insurance next check with a private company.
-Here are some online sources that may help in your search for domestic partner insurance:
+You can contact your insurance company directly and ask them if you can insure your domestic partner on your employee health insurance plan and if so, what steps you need to take to get started.
+If your employer's health insurance plan does not provide domestic partner insurance, you can check with a private company.

 Modern Families and Domestic Partner Health Insurance